Coast Guard, DHS.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this rule, call or email Lieutenant Commander (LCDR) Howard Vacco, Sector New Orleans, at (504) 365-2281 or Howard.K.Vacco@uscg.mil.
+If you have questions about this proposed rulemaking, call or email Lieutenant Commander (LCDR) Howard Vacco, Sector New Orleans, U.S. Coast Guard; at (504) 365-2281, email Howard.K.Vacco@uscg.mil.

 End Further Info